What is superconductivity?

 Superconductivity is the loss of electrical resistance which takes place in some materials when they are cooled to an extremely low temperature.
 This phenomenon – discovered in 1911 – has major implications for the way electricity is transmitted and distributed.
 By incorporating superconducting wires or tapes into cables, it is possible to create near-perfect electrical conductors.

-Superconducting cables for electricity transmission are manufactured using materials known as High Temperature Superconductors (HTS).
+Superconducting cables for electricity transmission are manufactured using materials known as High-Temperature Superconducting cables (HTS).
 The word "high" in this context is relative to absolute zero.
 Despite their name, High Temperature Superconductors need to be kept extremely cold (minus 200 degrees centigrade).
 Cooling is achieved using a cryogenic envelope - a thermally-insulated jacket that surrounds the cable.
 The coolant used is liquid nitrogen.
 This is relatively inexpensive, easy to manage and harmless to the environment.

 What is superconductivity ?